 I was raised to attend church and to be faithful to church matters.
 However, I received very little training in living a saved life.
 As a matter of fact, we were told that once you get saved you never have to worry or be concerned about your salvation again.
-Perhaps you have also heard the expression once saved, always saved?
 I went to the little chairs at the front of the church when the “doors of the church were opened” and later got baptized in water.
-I thought that was it…I was in and on my way to heaven.
-Man, was I ever wrong.
+I thought that was it…I was in and on my way to Heaven.
+Man, was I ever wrong?
 If I was confused, maybe some of you are also confused.
 I encourage you to ask yourself this question: “Am I really saved?”
 What you are doing with that question is judging yourself.
 This is a very important question because your eternal future rests upon the answer.

 Blessed are they which do hunger and thirst after righteousness: for they shall be filled.

 Over a period of months, God drew me to Himself with chords of love.
 I went to a Holiness church in Dallas, Texas, Full Gospel Holy Temple Church, where God indeed saved me and filled me with the Holy Ghost.
 Today I know that I am saved because I live according to the dictates of the Holy Bible.
 By the power of the Holy Ghost, I live a life that is pleasing to Christ.
 All of the glory goes to God.